formkit/docs-content/inputs/autocomplete.md

     prop: "load-on-scroll",
     type: "boolean",
     default: "false",
-    description: "When set to `true`, the dropdown will try loading more options based on the end-user`s scroll position", },
+    description: "When set to `true`, the autocomplete will try loading more options based on the end-user`s scroll position", },
   {
     prop: "selection-appearance",